APPENDICES

 ~

-In 1724, Jean dit Arnaud, son of Pierre Renaud and Marie-Madeleine Gainné of Rochefort, France, born in c1704, probably no kin to the other Renauds in Acadia, came to Île St.-Jean, where he married Marie-Madeleine, daughter of Jean Pothier, at St.-Pierre-du-Nord in October 1733.
-They settled at Havre-au-Sauvage and, from 1734 to 1758, had at least 10 children: Marie was born in December 1734, Rosalie in January 1737, Collette in February 1739, Jean, fils in April 1741, Anne in October 1743, Véronique in c1747, Madeleine-Josèphe in March 1752, Jean-Charles in August 1754, Jacques in December 1755, and Marie-Anne in August 1758.
-Marie married Raphaël La Clair at St.-Pierre-du-Nord in January 1754.
-It was two of Jean dit Arnaud's other daughters who emigrated to Louisiana.
+In 1724, Jean dit Arnaud, son of Pierre Renaud and Marie-Madeleine Gainné of St.-Louis parish, Rochefort, France, born in c1704, probably not kin to the other Renauds in Acadia, came to Île St.-Jean, where he married Marie-Madeleine, daughter of Jean Pothier and his second wife Marie-Madeleine Chiasson of Chignecto, at St.-Pierre-du-Nord in October 1733.
+They settled at nearby Havre-aux-Sauvages and, from 1734 to 1758, Marie-Madeleine gave Jean dit Arnaud 10 children on the island: Marie born in December 1734; Rosalie in January 1737; Colette in February 1739; Jean, fils in April 1741; Anne in October 1743; Véronique in c1747; Madeleine-Josèphe in March 1752; Jean-Charles in August 1754 but died at age 3 months the following November; Jacques born in December 1755; and Marie-Anne in August 1758.
+Oldest daughter Marie married Raphaël La Clair at St.-Pierre-du-Nord in January 1754.
+Two of Jean dit Arnaud's daughters, Collette and Véronique, emigrated to Spanish Louisiana in 1785.

 LE GRAND DÉRANGEMENT